mikedmcfarland/node-i3finder/README.md

 #I3 Finder

-Script for finding windows/workspaces/marks in the I3 Tiliing window manager.
+Script for finding windows/workspaces/marks in the I3 Tiling window manager.

-I3 finder is used to focus or move i3 windows and workspaces.
+I3 finder is used to focus or move I3 windows and workspaces.
-Simliar to quickswitch.py, however list of choices to select includes marks, workspaces, and windows all together (rather then requiring different paramters for each).
+Similar to quickswitch.py, however list of choices to select includes marks, workspaces, and windows all together (rather then requiring different parameters for each).

 #Installation
-If you have node installed, you can install i3finder using npm and this github repository.
+If you have node installed, you can install i3finder using npm and this Github repository.
 For example:
 `sudo npm install -g https://github.com/mikedmcfarland/node-i3finder.git`
 #Usage
 If you've installed it globally, then i3finder should be on your path and it should be as simple as running `i3finder` to focus a choice with demenu or `i3finder -m` to move a choice to the current focus.
 This is assuming